 Cons

-The M575S costs less than a third of the MX ERGO S and gives you 80% of the experience.
-That’s remarkable.
+The M575S costs less than half the MX ERGO S and delivers around 80% of the experience.
+That’s a remarkable value proposition.

 It’s a thumb-operated trackball — the ball sits in the upper-left corner where your thumb rests — with a gentle ergonomic curve that keeps your wrist in a natural position.
-The ball size (34mm) is smaller than the premium models, but tracking is smooth and precise enough for everyday work.
+The ball size (34mm) is smaller than the premium models, but tracking is smooth and precise enough for everyday work: spreadsheets, email, browsing, coding.

-Best for: First-time trackball users, people on a budget, anyone who hates charging peripherals.
+Best for: First-time trackball users, anyone on a budget, people who hate charging peripherals.

 3. Kensington SlimBlade Pro — Best for Ambidextrous Users